 It is easy to prove that

-Moreover, using Theorem 6 we obtain for $i_1\ne i_2$:
+Moreover, using Theorem 17, we obtain for $i_1\ne i_2$

-For the case $i_1=i_2$ using Theorem 6 we have
+For the case $i_1=i_2$, using Theorem 17, we have

-On the basis of the presented expansions of iterated stochastic integrals we can see that increasing of multiplicities of these integrals or degree indexes of their weight functions leads to noticeable complication of formulas for mentioned expansions.
+On the basis of the presented expansions of iterated stochastic integrals we can see that increasing of multiplicities of these integrals or degree indexes of their weight functions leads to noticeable complication of formulas for the mentioned expansions.

-However, increasing of mentioned parameters lead to increasing of orders of smallness according to $T-t$ in the mean-square sense for iterated stochastic integrals that lead to sharp decrease of member quantities in expansions of iterated stochastic integrals, which are required for achieving the acceptable accuracy of approximation.
+However, increasing of the mentioned parameters leads to increasing of orders of smallness with respect to $T-t$ in the mean-square sense for iterated stochastic integrals.
+This leads to a sharp decrease of member quantities in expansions of iterated stochastic integrals, which are required for achieving the acceptable accuracy of approximation.
 In the context of it let us consider the approach to approximation of iterated stochastic integrals, which provides a possibility to obtain the mean-square approximations of the required accuracy without using the complex expansions.

 Let us analyze the following approximation of triple stochastic integral using (\ref{zzz1})

 where $C_{j_3j_2j_1}$ is defined by (\ref{zzz2}), (\ref{zzz3}).

 In particular, from (\ref{sad001}) when $i_1\ne i_2$, $i_2\ne i_3$, $i_1\ne i_3$ we obtain